Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Preliminaries

-For a set $U\subseteq V$, We denote by $E_{vit}(U)$ the set of vital edges whose both endpoints belong to $U$.
-We now introduce a notation that quantitatively captures the {\em vitality} of an edge. \begin{itemize} \item $w_{min}(e)$:~ the reduction in the capacity of $(s,t)$-mincut in graph $G$ after the failure of edge $e$. \end{itemize} \begin{observation} For any vital edge $e$, $w_{min}(e)>0$. \end{observation} \begin{definition}[A mincut cover for a set of edges] A set ${\mathcal A}$ consisting of $(s,t)$-cuts is said to be a mincut cover for a set of edges $E'$ if, for each edge $e\in E'$, at least one mincut for $e$ is present in ${\mathcal A}$, and $|{\mathcal A}|$ is the smallest. \end{definition}

-The {\em edge-set} of an $(s,t)$-cut $C$ is the set of edges that has one endpoint in $C$ and the other endpoint in $\overline{C}$. \begin{definition}[$\ell$-transversal cut] An $(s,t)$-cut in a graph $G$ is a $\ell$-transversal cut if the edge-set of $C$ intersects any simple path in $G$ at most $\ell>0$ times. \end{definition}
+The following lemma can be proved easily using the conservation of an $(s,t)$-flow. \begin{lemma} For any $(s,t)$-cut $C$ in $H$, $f_{out}(C,H)-f_{in}(C,H)=\text{value}(f,H)$. \end{lemma} For a set $U\subseteq V$, $E_{vit}(U)$ denotes the set of all vital edges whose both endpoints belong to $U$.
+We now introduce a notation that quantitatively captures the {\em vitality} of an edge. \begin{itemize} \item $w_{min}(e)$: the reduction in the capacity of $(s,t)$-mincut in $G$ after the failure of edge $e$. \end{itemize} The following observation is immediate from Definition \ref{def:relevant-edges}. \begin{observation} For any vital edge $e$, $w_{min}(e)>0$. \end{observation} \begin{definition}[A mincut cover for a set of edges] A set ${\mathcal A}$ consisting of $(s,t)$-cuts is said to be a mincut cover for a set of edges $E'$ if, for each edge $e\in E'$, at least one mincut for $e$ is present in ${\mathcal A}$, and $|{\mathcal A}|$ is the smallest. \end{definition} The following lemma provides a maximum $(s,t)$-flow based characterization for a vital edge. \begin{lemma} An edge $e$ is vital if and only if $f(e)>0$ in every maximum $(s,t)$-flow $f$ in $G$. \end{lemma} Lemma \ref{lem : vital edge in every maximum flow} can be proved easily using the strong duality between maximum $(s,t)$-flow and $(s,t)$-mincut \cite{ford_fulkerson_1956}. \begin{definition}[Edge-set of a cut] A cut $C$ is said to {\em separate} a pair of vertices $u,v\in V$ if either $u\in C$ and $v\in \overline{C}$ or $v\in C$ and $u\in \overline{C}$.
+The edge-set of $C$ is the set of all those edges whose endpoints are separated by $C$. \end{definition} For an undirected graph, the set of contributing edges of a cut is the edge-set of the cut.
+In a seminal work, Gomory and Hu \cite{GH61} established the following two results for an undirected graph.
+(1)~There is a set of $n-1$ cuts such that the cut of the least capacity separating each pair of vertices is present in this set.
+(2)~Each of these $n-1$ cuts appears as a cut in a spanning tree on the vertex set $V$, which can be computed using ${\mathcal O}(n)$ maximum flow computations.
+This tree is widely-known as Gomory-Hu tree.